wp-plugins/flyzoo/readme.txt

 * Track Visitors Live: see who is online and send chat invitations to potential customers

-* Pop out chat windows: open chat separately in a new browser window to improve the user experience
+* Pop out chat windows: open the chat in a floating browser window to improve the user experience

 * Customize colors, features and online/offline greeting messages